yusha-g/pyls/README.md

 # Setup

-- In terminal navigate inside `pyls/src/pyls`
+- In terminal, navigate to `pyls/src/pyls`
-- Run the following commands
+- Run the following command

 ```bash
 ./.bashrc
 ```

-- You can now execute pyls as follows:
+- pyls is now executable as follows:

 ```bash
 python -m pyls